-Neotropical Primate Conservation has been using primates as "flagship species" for community conservation projects for decades ensuring long term habitat protection for our flagship species and all wildlife that shares their habitats.
-Through this work they help local communities strengthen their stewardship of nature as well as protect their traditional and cultural identities, benefiting both humans and the environment.
+Neotropical Primate Conservation has been using primates as "flagship species" for community conservation projects for decades ensuring long-term habitat protection for the flagship species and all wildlife that shares their habitats.
+Through this work, they help local communities strengthen their stewardship of nature and protect their traditional and cultural identities, benefiting humans and the environment.

-The EMS Foundation is a not for profit organization based in South Africa, we believe that there is a need to conserve and protect non-human primate populations that are living in the wild because of land transformation and persecution by humans and the resultant fragmentation of populations and decline in numbers.
+The EMS Foundation is a not-for-profit organization based in South Africa that believes that there is a need to conserve and protect non-human primate populations living in the wild because of land transformation and persecution by humans, which result in the fragmentation of populations and decline in numbers.
 The existential crisis non-human primates find themselves in, whether they are taken from the wild or bred in captivity, is closely tied to the insatiable and ever-proliferating demand to own and kill rare and exotic wild animals.

-Tim Ajax, Executive Director of the Oklahoma Primate Sanctuary, has spent the last three decades working with captive non-human primates including many species of macaques such as long-tailed and pig-tailed macaques.
-Whether retired from research or rehomed from the exotic pet trade, Tim has worked tirelessly to provide a high-quality level of care with a focus on large enclosures where these intelligent primates can engage in normal behaviors.
+Tim Ajax, Sanctuary Director of the Oklahoma Primate Sanctuary, has spent the last three decades working with captive non-human primates, including many species of macaques, such as long-tailed and pig-tailed macaques.
+Whether retired from research or rehomed from the exotic pet trade, he has worked tirelessly to provide high-quality care focusing on large enclosures where these intelligent primates can engage in normal behaviors.

 Rise for Animals is a national animal rights organization on a mission to end animal experimentation.
-Their efforts to expose cruelty in labs, rescue animals, mobilize support, get laws passed, and advocate for innovative, humane, and effective research will end an outdated industry and free animals from cruelty.
+Their efforts to expose cruelty in laboratories, rescue animals, mobilize support, get laws passed, and advocate for innovative, humane, and effective research will end an outdated industry and free animals from cruelty.
 Founded as New England Anti-Vivisection Society, Rise for Animals has been working to free macaques and other non-human primates from biomedical research for decades.
 Ed Butler is the Executive Director at Rise for Animals.
-For more than twenty years he has worked on campaigns to save animals-including macaques.
+For over twenty years, he has worked on campaigns to save animals-including macaques.

-Wildlife Friends Foundation Thailand is a registered foundation under Thai law.
-They campaign against all forms of animal abuse and exploitation in Thailand.
-WFFT actively seeks to combat the illegal wildlife trade in macaques and to rescue animals from poor conditions or exploitation from human entertainment.
+Wildlife Friends Foundation Thailand (WFFT) is a registered foundation under Thai law that campaigns against all forms of animal abuse and exploitation in Thailand.
+WFFT actively seeks to combat the illegal wildlife trade in macaques and rescue animals living in poor conditions or exploited for human entertainment.

-The Douc Langur Foundation, headed by Dr. Lois Lippold, focuses on exposing and mitigating the poaching, trapping and illegal trade of primates from the forests of Southeast Asia.
+The Douc Langur Foundation, headed by Dr. Lois Lippold, focuses on exposing and mitigating the poaching, trapping, and illegal trade of primates from Southeast Asian forests.

-Fundacion Entropika works closely with local stakeholders in South America, in community-led projects, educational and social programs, capacity building and empowerment of civil society, enforcing environmental and primate welfare laws and cooperative research.
+Fundacion Entropika works closely with local stakeholders in South America in community-led projects, educational and social programs, capacity building and empowerment of civil society, enforcing environmental and primate welfare laws, and cooperative research.

-Dr. Angela Maldonado, Project Director of Fundacion Entropika, is a primatologist, ecologist and conservationist working for over 20 years in the Colombian Amazon.
-Her work focuses on fighting the illegal wildlife trade and in helping local communities.
-She has been the recipient of multiple awards in recognition of her dedication to conservation.
+Dr. Angela Maldonado, Director of Fundacion Entropika, is a primatologist, ecologist, and conservationist working for over 20 years in the Colombian Amazon.
+Her work focuses on fighting the illegal wildlife trade and helping local communities.
+She has received multiple awards in recognition of her dedication to conservation.

-Animal Defenders International, headed by Jan Creamer, has worked for decades to expose the violence and death that is associated with the capture, transport and use of long-tailed and pigtailed macaques destined for use in experiments.
+Animal Defenders International, headed by Jan Creamer, has worked for decades to expose the violence and death that is associated with the capture, transport, and use of long-tailed and pigtailed macaques destined for use in experiments.

-World Animal Protection and Lindsay Oliver, World Animal Protection's Executive Director, fights to keep animals in the wild, where they belong.
+World Animal Protection and Lindsay Oliver, World Animal Protection's Executive Director, fight to keep animals in their natural habitat, where they belong.

-Paula Pebsworth works in the area of human-primate coexistence and is currently the Head Scientist on a project run by the National Center for Wildlife in the Kingdom of Saudi Arabia to reduce human-baboon conflict.
+Paula Pebsworth focuses on human-primate coexistence and is currently the Head Scientist on a project run by the National Center for Wildlife in the Kingdom of Saudi Arabia to reduce human-baboon conflict.
 She has worked in India on projects to reduce human-macaque conflict.